Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Case Studies

 We develop a hybrid model using our incremental identification approach.
 To verify the hybrid model, we compare its simulation results with data from the research plant, using the same MV profiles for both.
 Fig.~\ref{fig:caseStudies:mpc:predictions} shows the verification results, where the hybrid model predictions closely match the plant measurement data.

-We use the identified hybrid model as a controller model in MPC to control the research plant.
+We use the identified hybrid model {within the MPC} to control the research plant.
 Fig.~\ref{fig:caseStudies:mpc:closedloop} shows the closed-loop results, demonstrating that the MPC with the embedded hybrid model successfully tracks the desired setpoints.
 Note that stationary offsets can be addressed by offset-free NMPC \cite{Morari2012, Caspari2020}, which is outside the scope of this work.